Cecil M. Harden: U.S. House of Representatives

-In 1948, when Indiana Republican Noble J. Johnson resigned from the U.S. Congress to accept a federal judgeship, Harden won the Republican Party's nomination to run for his seat in the U.S. House of Representatives in the general election in the fall.
+In 1948, when Indiana Republican Noble J. Johnson resigned from the United States Congress to accept a federal judgeship, Harden won the Republican Party's nomination to run for his seat in the U.S. House of Representatives in the general election in the fall.
 In her first bid for elective office, Harden narrowly defeated Democrat John James (Jack J.) O'Grady by a margin of only 483 votes out of a total of 132,000 votes cast in the race.
 O'Grady, a native of Terre Haute, Indiana, was a U.S. Army veteran who had represented Vigo County, Indiana, in both houses of the Indiana legislature.
-Harden was elected to the 81st Congress and the four succeeding Congresses, serving from January 3, 1949 to January 3, 1959, a total of five consecutive terms in the U.S. House as a representative of Indiana's 6th congressional district.
+Harden was elected to the 81st Congress and the four succeeding Congresses, serving from January 3, 1949, to January 3, 1959, a total of five consecutive terms in the U.S. House as a representative of Indiana's 6th congressional district.
 Harden voted in favor of the Civil Rights Act of 1957.

 In her first term in Congress in 1949, Harden was initially assigned to the Veterans' Affairs Committee, but the next term she transferred to the House Committee on Expenditures in Executive Departments (later called Government Operations).
 During the 83rd Congress, Harden chaired the Inter-Governmental Relations subcommittee of Government Operations.
 She also served six years (1953–59) on the Committee on the Post Office and Civil Service.
 While serving on these congressional committees, Harden toured military installations to evaluate and looking for ways to improve the military's procurement procedures.
 In an effort to cut government costs under the Eisenhower administration, she also urged military and other government offices to consider using private companies to perform some of their work.